Virtualization-projects/ee-workshop/README.md

 ## <a name="task3"></a>Task 3: Deploy the next version with a Windows node

-Now that we've moved the app and updated it, we're going to add an user sign-in API.
-For fun, to illustrate Docker Enterprise's cross-platform capabilities, we're going to perform this deployment using a Windows container.
+Now that the app has been moved and updated, we'll be adding an user sign-in API.
+To illustrate Docker Enterprise's cross-platform capabilities, we'll be performing this deployment using a Windows container.

 > If your workshop organizer requested a Windows only environment, you can skip ahead to <a href="#task4">Task 4</a>.